thecookingsenpai/autogpt-gui/README.md

 - [x] Defining the best way to integrate autogpt
 - [x] Actual integeration of autogpt
 - [x] Alpha Version Release
+- [ ] Ability to work in non continuous mode
 - [ ] Debug of Alpha (issues are welcomed!)
 - [ ] Beta Version Release